-20 assorted building pieces, plus dozens of accessories.
+20 assorted building pieces, one 8" x 8" roof section, and dozens of accessories.

 Easy to assemble.

 Fold them flat, store them safely, and set them up again for the next game!

 These castles are heavy cardstock, die-cut and pre-scored to make them easy to build.
 They're designed to fold and unfold without damage, so they're totally portable, and store in a very small space.
 When the game's over, just fold 'em up and go!